dannpr/Gas_Price_ETHPoW_BOT/README.md

 ## Cron Job configuration (Linux)

-after cloning this repo, you can setup a cron job to get Telegram notification every 30 minutes for example.
+after cloning this repo, you can setup a cron job to get Telegram notification every day for example.

 ```bash
 crontab –e